 Keeping your teeth healthy and in tip-top condition is important for a healthy smile.
-Regular bruxism, also known as teeth grinding, can damage your teeth enamel and cause other dental complications.
-In this article, we'll outline everything you need to know about the causes of teeth grinding, as well as some of its long-term effects.
+Grinding teeth, at night or during the day, is a common issue that can easily go unnoticed.
+However, if left unaddressed it can damage your teeth enamel and cause other dental complications.
+In this article, we'll outline everything you need to know about the symptoms of teeth grinding, its causes, and some of its long-term effects.
 Of course, if you’re concerned about your teeth, be sure to consult your dentist.

 What is teeth grinding?

-Bruxism or teeth grinding is a condition that you may not even realise you have.
+Teeth grinding is a condition that you may not even realise you have.
 It’s an unconscious process by which you grind, clench, or gnash your teeth.
-Some of the signs of teeth grinding you should look out for include the following:
+Some of the symptoms of teeth grinding to look out for include the following:

 - Pain and stiffness in your face and jaw joints.